 Bill Payment Service for Non-Dickinson Programs

 Dickinson offers a bill payment service for students studying abroad on non-Dickinson programs.
 Benefits include the uninterrupted use of Dickinson's monthly payment plan, and greater efficiency in the processing and crediting of federal and state financial aid.
-Students electing to use this service should send their host school bill to the Office of Global Education (attn: Carla Maranto-Arnold).
+Students electing to use this service should send their host school bill to the Center for Global Study and Engagement (attn: Kristine Barrick).
 There is a $65 administrative fee for this service.

 Students may also opt to pay their host institution directly.
 Please note that payment may be due sooner than is the case at Dickinson and that the host institution may expect payment in full without consideration of pending financial aid.